patrickleweryharris/coffee/Solutions.md

 If a user is logged in, they can save gifs to their profile from this view by pressing the coffee button.

-### Profile
+### Profile & Reset

 The `Profile` view displays the saved gifs of a logged in user, as well as offering links to change their user information (password, email, name).
 Users can also unsave gifs from this view.
 It can be accessed from the nav-bar.
-If a user is not logged in, this view redirects to the login page
+If a user is not logged in, this view redirects to the login page.
+Users can also access the `Reset` view from here, where they can change various account values (email, name, password), as well as delete their account. `Reset` is also only available to a logged in user, and will redirect to the login page if a user is not logged in.

 ### Log-in and Register